MA Religious Studies and Scottish Literature

 During Year 3, you will have the chance to study abroad on exchange for up to a year at a wide selection of leading global universities.
 These include two institutions the School of Divinity has ongoing relationships with:

 Going abroad expands your horizons and is great fun.
-It also brings you academic and career benefits.
+It also offers academic and career benefits.

 How will I learn?